MisterDA/love-release/README.md

                     It must be only alphanumerical characters, with eventual underscores.
 `--package-name`    Set the name of the package.
                     By default, it is the name of your project, with eventual spaces replaced by underscores.
-`--update-repo`     Update the love-android-sdl2.git repository used in the cache.
+`--update-android`     Update the love-android-sdl2.git repository used in the cache.
-`--version`         Set the version of your package.
+`--package-version`         Set the version of your package.

 #### OTHERS
 `--refresh`   Refresh the cache located in `~/.cache/love-release`.